Signup for our Newsletter

 Receive our latest updates by signing up for our newsletter!

-Because of its proximity to the Ipswich River, this area and its natural resources would have been thoroughly explored by many generations of Indigenous People, known as the Pawtucket or Agawam, who were fishing here.
+Because of its proximity to the Ipswich River, this area and its natural resources would have been thoroughly explored by many generations of Indigenous people, known as the Pawtucket or Agawam, who were fishing here.
 They fished for alewives (river herring), shad, and other species on their spring runs, as well as for migrating Atlantic eels.
 Eels were a culinary delicacy and had other important uses.
 Crushed eel skeletons were added to baby food as a kind of protein powder, and the cured skins were used as soft, strong cradleboard ties, and moccasin laces.

 Vineyard Hill was part of the larger family estate of General George S. Patton, Jr. beginning in 1928 and later of his son Major General George S. Patton and wife Joanne.

-A few fields are in active agriculture, other fields are left uncut until late summer for wildlife and invertebrates.
-The varied terrain provides critical habitat for wetland dependent wildlife.
 Deer, coyote, red fox, fisher, turkey, owls, hawks and migrant seasonal songbirds like warblers are all abundant.

 For decades, the Patton family generously worked with Greenbelt to protect significant portions of this land.
 However, more than 50 acres remained at risk for development, and access to trails throughout the entire property was in jeopardy.